Turning raw data into meaningful ESG insight

 Mining deeper for more relevant ESG data

 Having sifted through parts of Nordic Compass’ collection of raw data, Gustav reveals that it contains some real gold nuggets for researchers who are keen to dig deeper.
-“The devil is in the detail when it comes to understanding the ESG universe, and just looking at the raw data turned up by Nordic Compass in the last couple of years, we see that there is much to explore.
-To give you a small flavour of what is out there, I’ve looked at two specific ESG aspects across firms that are present during the full 2014 to 2020 period, divided in to eight industry sectors: one is gender representation, and the other is emissions.”
+“The devil is in the details when it comes to understanding the ESG universe, and just looking at the raw data turned up by Nordic Compass in the last couple of years, we see that there is much to explore.
+To give you a taste of what is out there, I’ve looked at two specific ESG aspects across firms that are present during the full 2014 to 2020 period, divided in to eight industry sectors: one is gender representation, and the other is emissions.”

 Gender equality reporting: